Australia’s Northern Territory: Not Climbing the Rock

 Up at 4 am this time, and for good reason.
 Am joining Outback Ballooning for a dawn flight over the Outback.
-On the bus to the launch site the metal music is blasting, intended to shake us awake.
+On the bus to the launch site, the metal music is blasting, intended to shake us awake.
 “Is that “Stairway to Heaven?”
 I ask, eyelids still half-mast.’

 “Are you kidding?
 Led Zeppelin is the one group banned on a balloon trip,” the driver rebukes.

-Flapping my sides in the crisp night air of the desert I watch as the crew inflate the balloon, using flames to grow the long, flaccid silk dangle to something of size and splendor.
+Flapping my sides in the crisp night air of the desert I watch as the crew inflates the balloon, using flames to grow the long, flaccid silk dangle to something of size and splendor.
 When swollen to full, I jump into the airship along with captain and crew, and off we sail, just as the first rays of day shatter the horizon.
 Peering down it looks like a giant broom has swept away all the topography.

-For as far as I can see in three directions it is stony, dead flat and summoning, like drums just out of sight.
+For as far as I can see in three directions it is stony, dead flat, and summoning, like drums just out of sight.
 There are no fences against possibility in sight; only an endless promise.
-In the other direction I can see the cardboard scenery of the MacDonnell Ranges, and some odd looking man-made domes, which I am told is a top-secret American submarine base.
+In the other direction, I can see the cardboard scenery of the MacDonnell Ranges, and some odd-looking man-made domes, which I am told is a top-secret American submarine base.

 Gliding along there is an ineluctable sensation of being unhinged, our bodies eggs in a flying basket.
 With the burner’s warmth pressing against my eyelids, the breeze is a cool, feminine hand over a throbbing forehead; the earth below curves to a vanishing point in tier upon tier of rubicund-brown.

 It’s all too beautiful hovering over the Red Center of the Northern Territory.
 I have to do nothing, except look down and around and admire.
 Effortlessly the balloon carries me to unexpected places.
-This is the high art of not-doing, and I plan to simply hold on as the envelope just keeps on sailing, second star to the right, and straight on till dreamtime.
+This is the high art of not-doing, and I plan to simply hold on as the envelope just keeps on sailing, second star to the right, and straight on till Dreamtime.

 Richard Bangs travels the world and shares his top notch videos on YouTube.
 Read more of his stories on GoNOMAD.